faisaldarbar/faisaldarbar.github.io/_posts/2025-01-17-my-proxmox-ve-config.md

 #### **Installation Steps:**

 1. **Download the ISO**:
-   - Visit the [Proxmox VE download page](https://www.proxmox.com/en/downloads) to download the latest ISO for Proxmox VE.
+   - Visit the Proxmox VE download page to download the latest ISO for Proxmox VE.

 2. **Create a Bootable USB**:
-   - I encountered issues when trying to use **Ventoy** to create a bootable USB for Proxmox.
+   - I encountered issues when trying to use **Ventoy** to install Proxmox.
 The installer couldn't find the ISO correctly.
 So, I used **Rufus** to create the bootable USB.
    - Download and install **Rufus**, and create a bootable USB stick using the Proxmox ISO.

 3. **Install Proxmox**: